Code-Boneyard/Angular-Firedash/README.md

 guide is the best place to start][contributing].
 If you have questions, feel free to ask.

-## Want to support us?

-If you want to support us financially, you can [help fund the project through a Tidelift subscription][tidelift_support].
-By buying a Tidelift subscription you make sure your whole dependency stack is properly maintained, while also getting a comprehensive view of outdated dependencies, new releases, security alerts, and licensing compatibility issues.

-You can also support us with a weekly tip via [Liberapay].

-Finally, we have an [Open Collective][opencollective page] where you can become a backer or sponsor for the project, and also submit expenses to it.

 ## Dependencies

 We try not to reinvent the wheel, so Active Admin is built with other open source projects:

-Tool                  | Description
+Tool / Version        | Description
 --------------------- | -----------
-[Arbre]               | Ruby -> HTML, just like that.
+NodeJS                | Ruby -> HTML, just like that.
-[Devise]              | Powerful, extensible user authentication [Formtastic]          | A Rails form builder plugin with semantically rich and accessible markup [Inherited Resources] | Simplifies controllers with pre-built RESTful controller actions [Kaminari]            | Elegant pagination for any sort of collection [Ransack]             | Provides a simple search API to query your data
+NPM                   | Powerful, extensible user authentication Angular CLI           | A Rails form builder plugin with semantically rich and accessible markup AngularFire v5.5      | Simplifies controllers with pre-built RESTful controller actions Material Design       | Elegant pagination for any sort of collection

 ## Features
 - [x] Angular 9